bachmannpatrick/CLVTools/README.md

 The R package **CLVTools** provides an efficient and easy to use implementation framework for probabilistic customer attrition models in non-contractual settings.
 Building up on the learnings of other implementations, the package adopts S4 classes to allow constructing rich and rather complex models that nevertheless still are easy to apply for the end user.
 The framework is capable to accomodate a variety of probabilistic customer attition models for non-contractual settings in continuous and discrete time.

-CLVTools implements the following probabilistic models:
+**CLVTools** implements the following probabilistic customer attrition probabilistic models:

 1. Pareto/NBD model (Schmittlein, Morrison & Colombo 1987)

 2. Pareto/NBD model with **time-invariant** contextual factors (Fader & Hardie 2007)

-3. Pareto/NBD model with **time-varying** contextual factors (Bachmann & Meierer XX)
+3. Pareto/NBD model with **time-varying** contextual factors (Bachmann, Meierer, & Näff 2020)

 4. BG/NBD model (Fader, Hardie, & Lee 2005)

-5. BG/BB model (Fader, Hardie, Shang 2010)
+5. BG/BB model (Fader, Hardie, & Shang 2010)

+Further, the **CLVTools** provides an implementation of the Gamma/Gamma model for modeling the average spending of customers per transaction (Fader & Hardie 2013; Fader, Hardie, & Lee 2005).

 In addition, **CLVTools** provides the functionality to use advanced modeling techniques (support of these options varies by model):